large image

 As the technology continues to evolve, we can expect to see even more exciting applications of AI in video production in the future.
 As for the answer to the big question…?
 We envisage a video production industry that is far more weighted to the post-production process where editors will cross with prompt engineers.

 Platforms such as Sora & Pika Labs will provide a greater resource for filmmakers to produce small clips and visuals that push the creative production values of their work.
+Knowledge and understanding of these platforms will become a necessary addition to the range of professional video production services offered by agencies.
 However, until these platforms can create coherent sequences (as well as overcome other limitations) they will occupy the same space as traditional stock footage sites.
+As of 2025 however, we are starting to see the rise of the AI Video Production Company.
+These agencies are either blending AI capabilities with their own professional video services or, they are the new breed of entirely desktop-based production.